dimitri-nicolo/calico/getting-started/kubernetes/managed-public-cloud/eks.md

 {% include geek-details.html details='Policy:Calico,IPAM:Calico,CNI:Calico,Overlay:VXLAN,Routing:Calico,Datastore:Kubernetes' %}

    > **Note**: {{site.prodname}} networking cannot currently be installed on the EKS control plane nodes.
 As a result the control plane nodes
-   > will not be able to initiate network connections to {{site.prodname}} networked pods.
+   > will not be able to initiate network connections to {{site.prodname}} pods.
 (This is a general limitation of EKS's custom networking support,
    > not specific to {{site.prodname}}.)
 As a workaround, trusted pods that require control plane nodes to connect to them, such as those implementing
-   > admission controller webhooks, can include `hostNetwork: true` in their pod spec.
+   > admission controller webhooks, can include `hostNetwork:true` in their pod spec.
 See the Kuberentes API
    > {% include open-new-window.html text='pod spec' url='https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#podspec-v1-core' %}
    > definition for more information on this setting.
    {: .alert .alert-info }